DennisSchulmeister/SynthExperiments/Puredata/README.md

 - **Wave Table Generator**: Creates band-limited wave tables for classic analogue waveforms (Sine, Triangle, Saw, Square) to be used with PD's `[tabosc4~]` object

+- **Reusable Abstractions**: As the name implies, generic custom objects extracted from the other projects.
+Can simply be copied into other projects for different purposes like LFO, Equal-Power Panning, etc.